theislab/sfaira/docs/environment_brief.rst

 .. role:: small
 .. role:: smaller

-Sfaira fits into an envrionment of many other project centred on making data and models accessible.
+sfaira fits into an environment of many other project centred on making data and models accessible.

 Data zoo
 ~~~~~~~~